douweyntema/php-easymailer/README.md

 ```

-Using SMTP, (mailgun in this case)
+Using SMTP, (mailgun over smtp in this case)
 ```php

 require dirname(__DIR__).'/vendor/autoload.php';